Forms are updated each semester and are posted when available.

 Students wishing to switch to a different program for an additional semester of study will need to request an extension of the Study Abroad Agreement in writing as described above and must submit a new Participation Agreement, complete with parent's signature, for the new program.

-Duke students on Duke-administered and Duke-approved programs taught in English in non-English-speaking countries (e.g., OTS-Costa Rica, Denmark's International Study Program, NYU in Prague, etc.) are required to take at least one course in the local language while on the program abroad.
+Duke students on Duke-administered and Duke-approved programs taught in English in non English speaking countries (e.g., Duke in Venice, Danish Institute for Study Abroad, NYU in Prague, etc.) are required to take at least one course in the local language while on the program abroad.
 The only exception to this policy is the ICCS program in Rome, where Greek or Latin may be substituted for Italian.
 The language course must be taught over a span of at least four weeks and be eligible for transfer credit approval by a Duke department.
-If students do not comply with the requirement, only three course credits will transfer back to Duke for the semester, regardless of credits earned.
+If students do not comply with the requirement, a maximum of three course credits will transfer back to Duke for the semester, regardless of credits earned.

-Duke University requires students to live in established program housing when the housing is guaranteed by the host institution or program provider.
-Duke University believes that program housing is best for health, safety, cultural immersion, and pedagogical reasons.
+Duke University requires students to live in established program housing when the program or host institution requires students to live in official housing (of any type).
+Duke University believes that program housing is best for health, safety, and cultural immersion.

-If students choose to or must secure independent housing on a Duke-approved program that does not guarantee housing, they should note that the Duke Global Education Office will not be able to assist students in securing or be liable for any logistical, financial, or legal issues that may arise regarding independent housing.
+If students choose to or must secure independent housing on a Duke-approved program that does not have required housing, the GEO will not be able to assist students in securing that housing or be liable for any logistical, financial, or legal issues that may arise regarding independent housing.
 If students choose to live in independent housing, they must be prepared to accept all associated risks and will be responsible for all expenses and arrangements.
 GEO discourages students from trying to sublet apartments using public matching websites due to the high risk of fraudulent postings.

-For independent studies/directed research courses and academic internships on Duke-approved programs, students must consult with the GEO about credit possibilities before going abroad.
-Students must also obtain approval from the appropriate Director of Undergraduate Studies (DUS), before going abroad and after return.
+Duke-approved programs: For independent studies, directed research courses, field studies, and academic internships on Duke-approved programs, students must consult with the GEO about credit possibilities before going abroad.
+Students must also obtain approval from the appropriate Director of Undergraduate Study (DUS), before going abroad and after return.
 To receive final approval for such courses, students must bring back evidence of written work in the course (syllabus, papers, exams, portfolio, etc.).
 To facilitate receiving more than 100 (lower-level) credit at Duke it is recommended that students write a term paper for these courses, even if the instructors do not require it.